shelBenHorin/Group21/README.md

 5. **Share a Recipe** – Users fill out a form to post a new recipe with a title, description, ingredients, and an optional image.
 6. **Search Recipes** – Users can search for specific recipes by their name, tags, or users.
 7. **View Personal Profile** – Users can access their profile page from the navigation bar to see all their posted recipes in one place.
+8. **Edit Personal Profile** – Users can edit their account details or even delete it.
-8. **Logout** – Users can log out from their session securely by clicking log out on the navigation bar.
+9. **Logout** – Users can log out from their session securely by clicking log out on the navigation bar.

 ---